 Different types of carbon offsets

-There are several types of carbon offsets, depending on the project that generates them.
+There are several types of carbon credits, depending on the project that generates them.

 - Renewable energy: These projects involve building solar, wind or hydropower facilities to produce carbon-free electricity, reducing our reliance on fossil fuels and the carbon emissions associated with power generation.